laruence/yac/README.md

 *Yac is lockless, that means, there could be a chance you will get a wrong data(depends on how many key slots are allocated and how many keys are stored), so you'd better make sure that your product is not very sensitive to that.*

+According my test(I used the this for test script [https://github.com/laruence/yac/blob/master/tests/yac_conflict.php](https://github.com/laruence/yac/blob/master/tests/yac_conflict.php)), there is 1/10000000 chance you will get a wrong data, but in the real application, this chance must be less.

 ## Requirement
 - PHP 5.2 +